 It is always safest not to take drugs, but if you choose to do so it’s important to inform yourself about the risks involved and how to reduce harm when taking them.
-Festivals are a time to enjoy yourself and you do not need drugs and alcohol in order to do so.
+If you’re taking drugs on a night out or at an event or a festival, remember this is a time to enjoy yourself and you do not need drugs and alcohol in order to do so.

-Remember that you shouldn’t feel pressured to take drugs at a festival, as lots of people attend festivals and do not.
-Enjoy your time at the event and look out for those you go with so that you can all stay safe and have a good time together.
+You shouldn’t feel pressured to take drugs at an event, as lots of people attend events, festivals and nights out and do not.
+Enjoy yourself and look out for those you go with so that you can all stay safe and have a good time together.

 If you do decide to take drugs and begin to feel unwell it is extremely important that you tell someone and get the medical support you need.
-You and your friends will not get in trouble if you go to the medic tent, they are there to offer care and support.
+If you are at a festival and this happens, you and your friends will not get in trouble if you go to the medic tent, they are there to offer care and support.

-10 ways to reduce harm if you take drugs at festivals
+10 ways to reduce harm if you take drugs at an event

 1. Tell your friends if you decide to use drugs